Ground breaking research is linking microbes in the gut to autism

 These metabolic abnormalities contribute to language, social and cognitive delay as well as causing many behavioural and physical issues such as self-stimulating behaviour, aggression, irritability, sleeps disturbance, hyperactivity, sensory issues and digestive problems.
 This test is recommended for every child diagnosed with Autism Spectrum Disorder because it helps identify different strains of yeast as well as elevated clostridia species that have been linked directly to autism and severity of autism.
 This is the most accurate way to assess intestinal overgrowth of yeast and clostridia.

 Yeast depletes B6, CoQ10, alpha lipoic acid and biotin.
-Let’s look at why these vitamins, and their depletion, are important in autism and ADHD.
+Let’s look at why these vitamins, and their depletion, are important for development:

-- Biotin is classified as one of the B vitamins and is needed in the production of DNA.
+Biotin is classified as one of the B vitamins and is needed in the production of DNA.
 According to Dr. Shaw, biotin is also needed by most other creatures including yeast but when exposed to biotin, they are stimulated to grow but are less likely to convert to their mycelium form, which is the form in which they invade the tissues.
 Biotin supplementation is required whenever yeast overgrowth is present.
+For more information on yeast symptoms in autism check out our symptoms section.

 These studies demonstrate significant alterations in the upper and lower intestinal flora of children with late-onset ASD and may provide insights into the nature of this disorder.